snopoke/google-safebrowsing2/README.md

 	val tablePrefix = "gsb2_"
 	val storage = new MySQL(LiteDataSource.driverManager(dburl, "user", "pass"), tablePrefix) val sb2 = new SafeBrowsing2(apikey, storage)
+	// uses Google database by default, you can use Yandex like this:
+	// val sb2 = new SafeBrowsing(apikey, storage, "yandex")

 	// update database
 	val forceUpdate = false